 1. Gather Documentation

 Start by collecting all relevant documentation related to your vehicle and the issues it has experienced.
-Required documents may include purchase or lease agreement, warranty information, all service orders, and repair records showing the dates your vehicle was in the shop and the repairs attempted, and any correspondence with the manufacturer or dealer regarding the vehicle’s issues.
+Required documents may include a purchase or lease agreement, warranty information, all service orders, and repair records showing the dates your vehicle was in the shop and the repairs attempted, and any correspondence with the manufacturer or dealer regarding the vehicle's issues.

 2. Attempt to Resolve the Issue With the Manufacturer